|Elliott Sound Products||Project 56|

 Is this a project or an article?
 Since you may have arrived here from either index, you might be a little confused.
 This is fine, as it has elements of both, but lacks the in-depth analysis of other articles, and also lacks the application of a final design that is common to my projects.
 This is for the experimenter.
 No further work will be done to refine formulae or produce 'magic' spreadsheets to allow you to determine the impedance that is best for a speaker/ enclosure combination or anything else.
 Readers' contributions are of course welcome, and I would be interested to hear about any massive improvements that were made to systems using these techniques.
 (Or minor improvements, for that matter.)

 The idea of being able to vary the output impedance of a power amplifier has been around for a long time.
 I have used these techniques since the early 1970s in various designs, and much as I would like to be able to claim otherwise, I was by no means the first.
+I don't know of anyone else who's gone to the trouble of building a 3-way amplifier with variable output impedance though, and the continuously variable version shown in Figure 7 is (as far as I'm aware) unique.

 The technique has been (and still is) used to drive spring reverb units, and various other transducers where current drive is either preferable or essential, and where voltage drive is inappropriate.
 For many years (even before transistor amps), voltage drive has been what we all strive for with power amplifiers - a perfect (ideal) voltage amplifier has zero ohms output impedance, and the amplitude does not change as the load varies.
 Loudspeakers are very non-linear loads, and the impedance will change at different frequencies for all sorts of reasons.
 Voltage drive has an advantage, because it is easy to achieve (well, at least down to well below 0.5 ohm) and, most importantly, it is easy to achieve consistency !

 Voltage drive maintains a constant voltage across the load, while a current drive circuit will maintain the same current through the load - in both cases regardless of impedance.
 The voltage and/or current must (of course) be within the range that the amplifier can provide, limited by supply voltage and non-destructive output current.
 The voltage or current is determined by the magnitude of the input signal.
-A voltage amp is a voltage controlled voltage amplifier, and a current amp is a voltage controlled current amplifier.
+A voltage amp is a voltage controlled voltage amplifier, and a current amp is a voltage controlled current amplifier (aka transconductance amplifier).
 In reality neither approach is ideal ...

 The converse of the two statements above is also true of course.
 Most loudspeaker drivers and systems are optimised for voltage drive, however in some cases 'optimised' is term applied loosely, since they are just assembled (perhaps to a set of plans, perhaps not), and the builder hopes for the best.
 A tweak here, an attenuator there, and a Zobel network somewhere else rounds off the process and yet another 'world's best' loudspeaker system is born.